Sophie, Duchess of Edinburgh: Public life

-The Countess of Wessex's first overseas tour after her marriage was to the Canadian province of Prince Edward Island in 2000.
+Sophie's first overseas tour after her marriage was to the Canadian province of Prince Edward Island in 2000.

 In December 2011, the Countess of Wessex joined her husband visiting troops in Afghanistan.
+On the same trip, the royal couple visited Bahrain, and received two gifts of jewels from the Bahraini royal family and Prime Minister.

-In February and March 2012, the Earl and Countess visited the Caribbean for the Diamond Jubilee, visiting Saint Lucia, Barbados, Saint Vincent and the Grenadines, Grenada, Trinidad and Tobago, Montserrat, Saint Kitts and Nevis, Anguilla and Antigua and Barbuda.
+In February and March 2012, the Earl and Countess visited the Caribbean for the Queen's Diamond Jubilee, visiting Saint Lucia, Barbados, Saint Vincent and the Grenadines, Grenada, Trinidad and Tobago, Montserrat, Saint Kitts and Nevis, Anguilla and Antigua and Barbuda.
 Highlights of the tour included the 50th Anniversary Independence Day celebrations in Saint Lucia, a joint address from both houses of the Barbados Parliament and a visit to sites affected by the recent volcanic eruptions in Montserrat.
-In June 2012, as part of the Queen's Diamond Jubilee celebrations, the Earl and Countess of Wessex, represented the Queen during a three-day tour to Gibraltar.
+In June 2012, as part of the Queen's Diamond Jubilee celebrations, Edward and Sophie, represented the Queen during a three-day tour to Gibraltar.
 The couple attended a Queen's Birthday Parade and toured Main Street, in the historic old town.

 In 2013, the couple visited South Africa.
 Later that year, the Countess made solo trips to India and Qatar as the patron of the sight-saving charity Orbis UK.
 She made a similar visit to Bangladesh in November 2017.
-The Countess, as Colonel-in-Chief of Corps of Army Music, visited The Countess of Wessex's String Orchestra at the Royal Artillery Barracks, in London.
+Sophie, as Colonel-in-Chief of Corps of Army Music, visited The Countess of Wessex's String Orchestra at the Royal Artillery Barracks, in London.
 On 3 March 2014, the Queen approved the title of "The Countess of Wessex's String Orchestra" for the new Army String Orchestra in recognition of the Corps of Army Music's Colonel-in-Chief.
-In November 2014, the Countess was in Zambia representing the Queen at the State funeral of the late President of Zambia, Michael Sata.
+In November 2014, Sophie was in Zambia representing the Queen at the state funeral of the late president of Zambia, Michael Sata.

-On 26 March 2015, she attended the reburial of Richard III of England in Leicester Cathedral.
-In May 2015, the Countess represented the Queen in the 70th anniversary celebrations to mark the Liberation Day of the Channel Islands.
+On 26 March 2015, Sophie attended the reburial of Richard III of England in Leicester Cathedral.
+In May 2015, Sophie represented the Queen in the 70th anniversary celebrations to mark the Liberation Day of the Channel Islands.
 The Countess delivered a message from the Queen, who paid tribute to the island's continued allegiance and loyalty to the Crown.
-The Countess visited Canada and the United States in November 2015.
+She visited Canada and the United States in November 2015.
 While in Toronto, she criss-crossed across the city, making stops at the Royal Agricultural Winter Fair and the UHN's Toronto General Hospital and Toronto Western Hospital, of which she is patron.
 Sophie then travelled to New York City, paying an emotional visit to the National September 11 Memorial & Museum.
-The Countess also made an appearance at an Armistice Day service at the Queen Elizabeth II September 11th Garden, which was opened in commemoration of the 67 British victims of the attack.
+Sophie also made an appearance at an Armistice Day service at the Queen Elizabeth II September 11th Garden, which was opened in commemoration of the 67 British victims of the attack.
 The Countess later attended the 100 Women in Hedge Funds Gala dinner in Manhattan.